ysitbon/prelude/packages/trait/README.md

-# `@prelude/protocol`
+# `@prelude/trait`

-This module aims to add a protocol-like patterns to JavaScript like you can found in Swift, Rust, Haskell.
-Here, a protocol is just a set of unique symbols which is supposed to be used later to check that a given protocol is implemented for a JS object.
-Since symbols are unique it also allow multiple inheritance via the `deriving` symbol.
+This module aims to add a trait-like patterns to JavaScript like you can found in Rust, Swift, Haskell.
+Here, a trait is just a set of unique symbols which is supposed to be used later to check that a given trait implements these symbols as method members for a specific JS object.
+Since symbols are unique it allows multiple inheritance via the `deriving` symbol.

 ## Usage